 If you forgot to include important information or documentation with your application, you can re-apply with additional information within 3 working days.

 If you are too unwell to sit the replacement assessment you should apply for special consideration again with new supporting documentation.
 If your application is accepted you may be given a further replacement assessment.
-If this is not possible, you may be awarded a grade of discontinued not to count as failure (DC).
+If this is not possible, you may be awarded a late discontinuation not to count as failure (DC) grade.

 Yes, you may withdraw your application at any time as long as it is before the release of results for the assessment.